HIV Symptoms: Separating Fact From Fear

 - Headaches, fatigue, stomach upset, and poor sleep.

 If you are spiralling, the highest value move is a testing plan, not symptom checking.
+Start with window periods, then map it to your dates.

 What if I had symptoms, but my exposure was low-risk?

 In that situation, symptoms become even less informative.
 Low-risk exposures are far more likely to be followed by unrelated illness or anxiety-driven symptoms.
 If you want certainty, follow the correct testing window for your test type.
+If your exposure was oral, see HIV risk from oral sex.

 If I used a condom, should I still worry about symptoms?

 Condoms dramatically reduce HIV transmission risk when they are used correctly and do not break.
 Symptoms after a protected encounter are much more likely to be unrelated, but testing can still provide peace of mind if you are anxious.
+If you want a tailored probability and timeline anyway, use the assessment.

 If my partner is on treatment and undetectable, do symptoms matter?